SeedCore governs the exact moment AI-visible intent is allowed to become trusted business or physical reality.

 This keeps advanced intelligence useful while preserving deterministic governance at execution time.

-Every high-value allow, deny, or quarantine decision emits governed receipts and evidence bundles.
+Every high-value allow, deny, or quarantine decision emits governed receipts, verifier state, and evidence bundles.

 Operators, auditors, and partners can replay what happened, why it happened, and how it was signed.